mbourgey/EBI_cancer_workshop_CNV/solutions/__visu4.md

-To explain why we are only seeing such a small coverage increase, we need to turn to our good friend mathematics!
+To explain why we are only seeing such a small coverage increase, we need to turn to our good friend mathematics !

  - If a 3 copies state correspond to 60x of coverage.
  - we expect 2 copies at 40x
  - 1 copy at 20x
  - and 0 copy at 0X

-But here the cellularity vairaible is missing.
+But here the cellularity variable is missing.
 We estimated a cellularity of ~ 50% which mean that half reads observed in tumor come from the normal cells (30x).
 So if focus only on reads that really come from tumor cells we would expect:

- - If a 3 copies state correspond to 30x of coverage.
+ - If a 3 copies state correspond to 30x of coverage (60x - 30x of normal).
  - we expect 2 copies at 20x
  - 1 copy at 10x
  - and 0 copy at 0X